mcclure/bitbucket-exfiltrate/README.md

     python3 backup.py -u runhello -e "andi.m.mcclure@gmail.com" --info --outdir /Volumes/PATH/TO/BACKUPDIR

+I wanted to have a "flat" version of the backup with no mercurial, only the files, so then I ran this:

+	python3 archive.py --only public /Volumes/PATH/TO/BACKUPDIR /Volumes/PATH/TO/BACKUPDIR-FLAT > archivescript.bash
+	bash -e archivescript.bash

 ## Debugging

 For a couple repos with git subrepos, I had to edit an hg/.hg/hgrc file and add this at the end: